 Evelina was born in Yerevan, Armenia and split her childhood between Armenia and Los Angeles, California.
 She earned her bachelor’s degree in communication and sport management at the University of California, Santa Barbara in 2006.
 Soon after, Evelina moved to Barcelona, Spain to travel, and teach English as a second language.
 Evelina moved to Chicago in 2010 to pursue her master’s degree in higher education at Loyola after working for a TRIO program at Mount St. Mary’s College in LA.
 Most recently, Evelina served as the Associate Director of Development for the Colleges of Education and Social Work at UIC where she successfully coordinated alumni and donor events that increased alumni engagement, provided opportunities for professional development and intellectual stimulation, and raised money for student scholarships.
-When not at work, Evelina enjoys traveling, trying new restaurants, walking all over the city, and marathon ‘Netflixing” of shows like Breaking Bad, House of Cards and Newsroom.
-As a Loyola alum, Evelina is happy to be back!
+When not at work, Evelina enjoys traveling, trying new restaurants, walking all over the city, working out, and marathon ‘Netflixing” when it’s too cold to go outside.

 Laura Colon Baker, BASC ‘08

 College of Arts & Sciences, School of Communication, School of Education, School of Social Work, Athletics, and Chicago Sports.